An Author's Starter Kit

 You may think as an author, all you might need is Google Docs, and you're done.
 But if you're serious about writing and self-publishing, you will probably need a few tools to help you get 'er done.

 • I draft everything in Scrivener.
-Yes, you can export/import your Plottr plot right into Scrivener.
+Yes, you can export/import your Plottr plotting right into Scrivener.
 Scrivener has a bit of a learning curve, but I can track the progress, POVs, timeline, research links, character charts, etc. I can do pretty much everything in Scrivener.
 See an example of what it looks like with my Warrior King manuscript.
 Scrivener also connects with ProWritingAid, which I mention as a nice-to-have in the section below.

 • After drafting, you edit.
 And for me, edits occur in MS Word.
 In case you were asking, yes, Scrivener exports into MS Word.